 Getting Started

-AbstractCore is a unified Python interface for cloud + local LLM providers.
-The default install is lightweight; add features via extras.
+AbstractCore is a unified Python interface for cloud, gateway, and local LLM providers.
+The default install is lightweight; add only the extras your application needs.

 Table of Contents

-Prerequisites Installation Providers and models Your first call Streaming Tool calling Structured output Media input (images/audio/video + documents) Async CLI (optional) Next steps
+Prerequisites Installation Providers and models Your first call Sessions (multi-turn) Thinking / reasoning (best-effort) Streaming Tool calling Structured output Media input (images/audio/video + documents) Async CLI (optional) Next steps

 Prerequisites